George Takei targets Donald Trump with House of Cats augmented reality app

 Actor and activist George Takei today launched House of Cats, an augmented reality app aimed squarely at Donald Trump and the White House.
 The app, available for Android and iOS, is an attempt by Star Trek’s Sulu to combine two popular online discussion topics: cats and politics.
-You can download House of Cats from Google Play and Apple’s App Store for $0.99.

-A premium content subscription version is also in the works and an undisclosed percentage of House of Cats’ net profits will be donated to Refugees International.
+You can download House of Cats from Google Play and Apple’s App Store for $0.99 (a premium content subscription version is also in the works).
+A spokesperson confirmed that 1 percent of House of Cats’ net profits will be donated to Refugees International.
 But generating money and contributing to charity couldn’t possibly be the main reasons for building this app.

-I asked Takei why he decided an AR app was an effective way to protest Trump.
+I asked Takei, a staunch critic of Trump, what made him decide this would be an effective way to protest the U.S. president.

 “Throughout history, mockery, satire, and lampoons have been a powerful weapon to not only criticize but, in some cases, bring down powerful people,” Takei told VentureBeat.
 “That’s what we are going to be doing — using his words in the mouth of Trumpy Cat to show how ridiculous he is.
 We are going to lampoon him out of office.”

-House of Cats uses ARCore on Android and ARKit on iOS to let you place the inaugural character Trumpy Cat character (based on Grumpy Cat) anywhere you’d like.
-When you tap Trumpy Cat, he speaks in Donald Trump’s voice – the app plays back recordings of the most outrageous statements the United States president has made.
+House of Cats uses ARCore on Android and ARKit on iOS to let you place the inaugural Trumpy Cat character (based on Grumpy Cat) anywhere you’d like.
+When you tap Trumpy Cat, he speaks in Donald Trump’s voice — the app plays back recordings of the most outrageous statements the president has made.

 You can share screenshots and videos to show where you have placed Trumpy Cat and what he said.
-Takei also promised more characters would be added to the app, which already features Meowlania, Vladdy Putin, and Lil’ Rocket Pug, although you can’t control them like you can Trumpy Cat.
+Takei also promised more characters would be added to the app, which already features Meowlania, Vladdy Putin, and Lil’ Rocket Pug, although you can’t (yet) control them like you can Trumpy Cat.

 House of Cats has three main features: